Alternative Methods of Earning College Credit

 Advanced Placement Examinations

 Credit may be granted for acceptable scores in approved Advanced Placement examinations, provided the subjects meet the curricular requirements of the specialized units of the college.
-Approved examinations include New York State College Proficiency Examinations (CPEP), College Entrance Examination Board Advanced Placement Examinations (AP), and College Entrance Examination Board College Level Examinations (CLEP).
+Approved examinations include New York State College Proficiency Examinations (CPE), College Entrance Examination Board Advanced Placement Examinations (AP), International Baccalaureate (IB), and College Entrance Examination Board College Level Examinations (CLEP).

 Students receiving the lowest passing grade may be admitted to an advanced course but will receive no credit for the beginning course that was exempted.
 All other passing grades carry college credit.
 Before taking such an examination for credit, students already enrolled at the college must receive advance approval from the appropriate department chair.
 When the examination subject is the same as or overlaps a college course already credited, no new credit will be granted.

 International Baccalaureate (IB) credits may be granted for standard level IB courses or high level IB courses for which a score of 4 or better was earned on exams.
 Credit awarded may range from 3‒4 credits and varies per course and level.
 Students may be awarded no more than 30 credits total through published examinations.

 Credit by Evaluation (Undergraduate)

 Up to 45 credit hours may be accepted from the following sources: